 And with that, our old paper texture is complete!
 Here's the result with the noise now blended in:

 Since we're done creating the texture and there's really nothing we can go back and change at this point, let's simplify things by flattening the file.
 Go up to the Layer menu and choose Flatten Image:

 This flattens all the layers onto the Background layer, which will make it easier to use the texture as a background whenever we need it:

 With the image flattened, save the file to your computer by going up to the File menu and choosing Save As.
 Give the file a descriptive name like "Old Paper Texture.PSD" and make sure you set the Format to Photoshop so you're saving a Photoshop document.
 This will keep the texture's image quality intact for later use.

 And there we have it!
-That’s how to create an old paper background texture with Photoshop!
-Check out our Photo Effects section for more great Photoshop effects tutorials, or see below for other tutorials you may be interested in!
+That's how to create an old paper background texture with Photoshop!
+Check out our Photo Effects section for more Photoshop effects tutorials!

 Get all of our Photoshop tutorials as PDFs!
 Download them today!